-This course will introduce students to the study of American politics.
+This course will focus on the study of American politics.
 Students will learn many of the central concepts in political science to aid understanding and ability to comprehend the American political system.
 Of particular interest will be the theory and practice of democratic government in the U.S. and institutions and processes of American government as manifestations of democratic values.
+(3 credits)

 Student Learning Outcomes (SLOs)

 Students who successfully complete this course will be able to: